All-Hands-AI/OpenHands/docs/modules/usage/llms/openai-llms.md

 ## Configuration

-When running the OpenHands Docker image, you'll need to set `LLM_MODEL` and `LLM_API_KEY` in the OpenHands UI through the Settings.
+When running the OpenHands Docker image, you'll need to choose a model and set your API key in the OpenHands UI through the Settings.

 To see a full list of OpenAI models that LiteLLM supports, please visit https://docs.litellm.ai/docs/providers/openai#openai-chat-completion-models.